Andre Morris

 Andre Morris (born October 26, 1972) is an American former sprint runner.
 He was part of American 4 × 400 m relay teams that won gold medals at the 1995 Summer Universiade and 1999 IAAF World Indoor Championships, setting a world indoor record in 1999.

 Early life and family

 Morris was one of five children born to Frankie Morris.
 He has one sister and three brothers.
-His wife's name is Kim, and he has six children.
+He also has six children.